The first year of homeschooling can be intense, but one of the most delightful years you will remember.

 There are two guides for this course, each covering different parts of the world.
 Choose one for this year, and the other for next year.

-Grade 1 We recommend New Syllabus Primary Maths for a full-orbed and up to date maths curriculum.
+Grade 1: We recommend New Syllabus Primary Maths for a full-orbed and up to date maths curriculum.
+This series is used in Singapore schools.

 To learn more, check our comparison of Singapore maths level 1 with the Australian Curriculum.